sujmishra/data-science-berkley/Assignment-17.1/README.md

 |Decision Tree               | 0.887557		           |   0.886502	       | {'max_depth': 3, 'min_samples_leaf': 1,'min_samples_split': 2}      |
 |SVM                         | 0.892868		           |   0.88956	       | {'C': 1, 'gamma': 'scale', 'kernel': 'rbf'}      |

----
-**NOTE**
+> [!NOTE]
-Running GridSearchCV on the SVM made the execution run for a very long time.
+> Running GridSearchCV on the SVM made the execution run for a very long time.
 So the shorter form of the dataset was used to train the SVM model.

----
+> [!IMPORTANT]

-* Tuning hyperparameters showed improvement in training and testing accuracy for all models.
+> Tuning hyperparameters showed improvement in training and testing accuracy for all models.

 # Reccomendations